openshift/kube-compare/docs/user-guide.md

 #### There can be more than one Reference Design CR of the same Kind

-In this case you will have a warning presented before the diff output, formatted similar to this:
+In this case you will have a warning presented before the diff output, formatted similar to this: `The reference contains overlapping object definitions which may result in unexpected correlation results.
+Re-run with '--verbose' output enabled to view a detailed description of the issues`
-`More then one template with same apiVersion, metadata_namespace, kind.
-By Default for each Cluster CR that is correlated to one of these templates the template with the least number of diffs will be used.
-To use a different template for a specific CR specify it in the diff-config (-c flag) Template names are:`

 This means the template contains two CRs with the same apiversion-kind-name-namespace but different spec.
-In such cases For each cluster CR the template that contains the least diffs will be used, to choose a different template for the CR pass a user config (-c) and specify in the user config file the template that should be matched to the CR.
+In such cases for each cluster CR the template that contains the least diffs will be used, to choose a different template for the CR pass a user config (-c) and specify in the user config file the template that should be matched to the CR.
 For info about the exact syntax view the user config section.
+As the warning text suggests, running again with `--verbose` will list all the name collisions and which templates are contributing to the issue.

+This may also be intentional, in the case of 'OneOf' metadata directives, but it is best practice to either have hard-coded names, or leave the names templated so any CRs can match, if possible.

 ## Patching the reference